Clécy: Geography

-Called the "Capital of Norman Switzerland", this village owes its fame to the rugged and verdant Armorican massif, with valleys through which the Orne flows.
+Called the "Capital of Norman Switzerland", the village of Clécy owes its fame to the rugged and verdant Armorican massif, with valleys through which the Orne flows.
+In addition to the Orne, two streams, The Val Fournet and La Porte also flow through the commune.

+The Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

 Plenty of outdoor activities are available: kayaking, paragliding, climbing, hill walking and mountain biking, taking advantage of the geology of Norman Switzerland.

+Land distribution

+The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 44% (1096 ha) is Meadows followed by Heterogeneous agricultural land at 24%.
+The rest of the land is Forest at 16%, Arable land at 12% and the remaining 3% (63 ha) is urbanised.

 History

 The name "Clécy" is mentioned in 860 in the reign of Charles the Bald.

 When French cantons were created, Clécy was the capital of the canton.
 This ceased to be the case after restructuring in 1801.

 Clécy has a wealth of historical treasures: Châteaux and manor houses are spread all over Clécy and its surroundings.
 The Château de la Landelle is one of the oldest.